diofant/diofant/docs/modules/polys/wester.rst

 .. note::

     The content and the primitive part can be computed only over a ring.
-To simplify coefficients of a polynomial over a field use :func:`~sympy.polys.polytools.monic`.
+To simplify coefficients of a polynomial over a field use :func:`~diofant.polys.polytools.monic`.

 Univariate GCD, resultant and factorization
 -------------------------------------------